-Results and Outlook of Extensor Tendon Repair Surgery
+What Are the Results and Outlook of Extensor Tendon Repair Surgery?

 If the affected tendon can recover its normal length with sufficient strength, then proper function is achievable.
 However, fractures, infection, or damage to numerous tendons can make it harder to recover complete finger and hand function.
 A clean laceration of the tendon often involves a better result than a tendon injury involving crushed or damaged bones and joints.